The Brownian Web as a random $\mathbb R$-tree: The Brownian Web Tree and its dual

 \begin{theorem} For the backward and backward periodic Brownian Web trees $\zeta^\da_\bw$ and $\zeta^{\da,\per}_\bw$, almost surely, every $z\in\R^2$ (resp. $\R\times\T$) is of one of the following types, all of which occur: $(0,1),\,(1,1),\,(2,1),\,(0,2),\,(1,2)$ and $(0,3)$.
 Moreover, almost surely, for every $t\in\R$ \begin{itemize}[noitemsep,label=-] \item $S^\da_{0,1}$ has full Lebesgue measure on $\R^2$ and $S^\da_{0,1}\cap\{t\}\times\R$ has full Lebesgue measure in $\{t\}\times\R$, \item $S^\da_{1,1}$ and $S^\da_{0,2}$ have Hausdorff dimension $3/2$ while $S^\da_{1,1}\cap\{t\}\times\R$ and $S^\da_{0,2}\cap\{t\}\times\R$ are both countable and dense in $\{t\}\times\R$, \item $S^\da_{1,2}$ has Hausdorff dimension $1$, $S^\ua_{2,1}$ and $S^\ua_{0,3}$ are countable and dense while $S^\da_{2,1}\cap\{t\}\times\R$, $S^\da_{1,2}\cap\{t\}\times\R$ and $S^\da_{0,3}\cap\{t\}\times\R$ have each cardinality at most 1. \end{itemize} For deterministic times $t$, $S^\da_{2,1}\cap\{t\}\times\R$, $S^\da_{1,2}\cap\{t\}\times\R$ and $S^\da_{0,3}\cap\{t\}\times\R$ are almost surely empty.
 Upon reversing all arrows, the properties above hold for the forward and forward periodic Brownian Web trees. \end{theorem} \begin{proof} Arguing as in the proof of Proposition~\ref{p:CardDeg}, the statement follows immediately by~\cite[Theorems 3.11, 3.13 and 3.14]{FINRb}. \end{proof}

 Thanks to the classification above, we can now prove one of the features that distinguishes the Brownian Web tree and its periodic version.
-In the next proposition we show that the periodic Brownian Web tree possesses a unique bi-infinite path connecting its {\it two} open ends with unbounded rays.
+In the next proposition, whose conclusion was first noted in~\cite{CMT}, we show that the periodic Brownian Web tree possesses a unique bi-infinite path connecting its {\it two} open ends with unbounded rays.